Sony A7R III vs Nikon D850

-The Sony Alpha A7R III and the Nikon D850 are two digital cameras that were officially introduced, respectively, in October 2017 and July 2017.
+The Sony Alpha A7R III and the Nikon D850 are two digital cameras that were revealed to the public, respectively, in October 2017 and July 2017.
 The A7R III is a mirrorless interchangeable lens camera, while the D850 is a DSLR.
 Both cameras are equipped with a full frame sensor.
-The Sony has a resolution of 42.2 megapixel, whereas the Nikon provides 45.4 MP.
+The Sony has a resolution of 42.2 megapixels, whereas the Nikon provides 45.4 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony A7R III and the Nikon D850 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
-Three successive views from the front, the top, and the back are presented.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A7R III – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is considerably larger (48 percent) than the Sony A7R III.
 Moreover, the D850 is substantially heavier (55 percent) than the A7R III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.